-The purpose of this document is to provide a high-level overview of the architecture for the MiniThermostat Software system.
+The purpose of this document is to provide a high-level overview of the architecture and a low-level design for the MiniThermostat Software system.
 In addition, it outlines the different strategies and methods used to produce the most effective architectural structure for the software.
-This first version of the SDS document shall be used in the future for the development of the more detailed, low-level, design specification.